Sean Shuai

 Sean Shuai (born November 20, 2006) is an American short track speed skater.

 Career

-Internationally, Sean is known for his explosive ability in the 500m.
+Internationally, Sean is known for his specialty in the 500m.
 Sean made history at the 2024 Winter Youth Olympics by becoming the first American to earn a gold in the 500 meter event at the Youth Olympics in an individual discipline.
 The following race day, he won a silver medal in the mixed 2000m relay event.
 At the junior level, he competed at the 2024 World Junior Short Track Speed Skating Championships and won a silver medal in the 500 meter event.
+At the 2026 Junior World Championships in Salt Lake City, he became the 500m Junior World Champion.

 Life and Hobbies

-Sean enjoys cars, video games, and running in his free time.
+Sean enjoys cars, coaching, and running in his free time.
+He currently attends Columbia University in New York City.